Cais/opus-primus/readme.txt

 version is used.
 Licensed as Public Domain
 - for more information see http://necolas.github.com/normalize.css/

-* less-1.3.0.js is a project by Alexis Sellier.
+* less-1.3.3.js is a project by Alexis Sellier.
 A minimized version is used.
 Licensed under Apache v2.0
 - for more information see https://github.com/cloudhead/less.js

-* FitVids is a project by Chris Coyier - http://css-tricks.com + Dave Rupert - http://daverupert.com.
-Copyright 2011, released under the WTFPL license - http://sam.zoy.org/wtfpl/
-- for more information see https://github.com/davatron5000/FitVids.js

 * Font: Merienda One
 Copyright (c) 2011, Eduardo Tunni (http://www.tipo.net.ar), with Reserved Font Name "Merienda"